shreyanshk/boottorrent/GSoC-2018/testing.rst

 As work around for these contraints, all testing code must reside on the server, where BootTorrent code will always be in control.
 Hence, the testing process is:

+.. (atrent) do you mean simulating the whole process on a single machine?
 1. Launch VMs on local machine.
     | VBox can be used to launch VMs.

 2. Scrape VM window to get it's state.
     | Python package pyscreenshot can be used to grab screen.

+.. (atrent) reason about false-positives and false-negatives in this recognition
 3. Compare captured image to provided testing image.
     | Pixel to pixel comparison need to be done.
 Python Imaging Library (PIL) can be used.